Lago Ranco, Chile

-Lago Ranco is a town and commune in southern Chile administered by the Municipality of Lago Ranco.
-It is located in Ranco Province in Los Ríos Region.
+Lago Ranco is a town and commune in southern Chile that is administered by the Municipality of Lago Ranco.
+It is located in the Ranco Province of the Los Ríos Region.
 Lago Ranco takes its name from Ranco Lake, which it shares with the commune of Futrono.

 History

-Ranco Lake Basin was inhabited since ancient times by indigenous people belonging to Huilliche "people of the south", which was characterized by a more peaceful than that of the Mapuche.
-However, this was not the norm, as demonstrated in the great rebellion led by toqui Pelantaru in 1599.
-That meant the destruction and abandonment of cities and fountains built by the Spanish conquistadors south of the Bío-Bío.
+The Ranco Lake basin was inhabited since ancient times by the Huilliche people (also known as the "people from the south"), who were characterized by a more peaceful region than that of the Mapuche.
+However, this was not the norm in other communities, as demonstrated by the great rebellion led by Toqui Pelantaru in 1599, which led to the destruction and abandonment of cities and forts built by the Spanish conquistadors south of the Bío-Bío.

 Most of the life of the Huilliche communities in the area was spent in quiet, close contact with the natural environment that gave them their livelihood.
-Gathering, hunting, fishing, livestock, and incipient agriculture were the activities that allowed them to maintain their sedentary lifestyle and the development of certain cultural expressions.
+Gathering, hunting, fishing, livestock, and incipient agriculture were the activities that allowed them to maintain their sedentary lifestyle and to develop certain cultural expressions.

-During the colonial period, there was little change as it remained outside the territories of the colonization process Only occasional attempts were made to integrate this area into civilized life, such as through the missionary work of the Jesuits from the fortifications of Quinchilca in the north and San José de Alcudia in the south, situated on the banks of the river Well to the west of the lake.
+During the colonial period, there was little change, as the area remained outside the territories of the colonization process.
+Only occasional attempts were made to integrate this area into colonial life, such as through the missionary work of the Jesuits from the fortifications of Quinchilca in the north and San José de Alcudia in the south, situated on the banks of the river well to the west of the lake.

 The Huilliche communities in the area lived in the geographical setting of the Maihue and Ranco lacustrine basins, both lakes situated in the pre-Andean region and connected by the Calcurrupe River.
 This geographical landscape, which originated in the last glacial period, was inhabited by the early settlers of the Quaternary era.
 Each sector of this region was given a name that is still used today, such as Maihue, Curriñe, Chabranco, Hueinahue, and Rupumeica in the Maihue sector, and TRINGL, Ranco, Huapi, Calcurrupe, Llifén, Illahuapi, Pocuro, Riñinahue, Pitreño, Ilihue, Quillaico, Ignatieff, and Pitriuco in the Lago Ranco area.